yoninazarathy/one-on-epsilon-assets/blog/on-average.md

 $$
 \text{arithmetic mean} = \frac{X_1+\ldots+X_N}{N}.
 $$
-For example try to think about how many times you <a href="https://www.youtube.com/watch?v=U9cGdRNMdQQ">smile per day</a>.
+For example try to think about how many times you [smile per day](https://www.youtube.com/watch?v=U9cGdRNMdQQ).
 Say that over a period of three days, we record the following number of smiles per day
 $$
 X_1=25,\quad
 X_2=15, \quad